 Apple Watch Series 6 vs Apple Watch SE: Battery

 Apple claims that the battery life on both the Series 6 and the Watch SE is the same, at 18 hours of use on a single charge.
 Both the watches charge via Apple’s proprietary magnetic wireless charger, and neither of the watch will ship with a USB wall charger, so make sure you have your own to spare.
+And if you are having some battery problems, you can read our article on improving battery life on Apple Watch series 6 to get the most usage out of the watch on a single charge.

 Apple Watch Series 6 vs Apple Watch SE: Price